 Being born in the 80s, I’m also a Paid up and Passionate Hawthorn Football Club Member, the best AFL team of the last 50 years.

 My name is James Barger, and I am a passionate educator who values building strong relationships with all students so they can achieve their potential.
 I joined Seaholme in 2017 as a Leading Teacher and Head of Teaching and Learning.
-In 2021, I was honoured to be appointed as the Assistant Principal of Seaholme Primary School.
+In 2021, I was honoured to be appointed as the Assistant Principal of Seaholme Primary School and venerated to be appointed Principal of Seaholme Primary School the following year in 2022.
 I enjoy working with all students, staff, and the community to continuously improve teaching and learning and student wellbeing and engagement.
 I also work closely with the Department of Education and Training as the PLC Link School Leader.

 Before working in education, I worked as an accountant and completed my CPA.
 The knowledge from my previous career is beneficial for my role on the school council finance subcommittee, where I enjoy ensuring all financial resources are maximised to support our students.